fbpx

 Photo of Janet Max

 Sex education is about so much more than risk reduction and disease prevention.
-Shifting to Sex Ed for All Month provides an opportunity to adjust the lens through which our field has historically viewed adolescent sexual and reproductive health, and address more holistically the sex education young people deserve so they can have healthy relationships, make healthy decisions, and have positive health outcomes.
+Sex Ed for All Month provides an opportunity to adjust the lens through which our field has historically viewed adolescent sexual and reproductive health and address more holistically the sex education young people deserve so they can have healthy relationships, make healthy decisions, and have positive health outcomes.
+While May was formerly known as Teen Pregnancy Prevention Month, the shift to Sex Ed for All Month marked a dramatic turn away from what was previously often stigmatizing and problematic messaging.
+Instead, we want to stand with young people, so they have the power and the right to access the sex education and health care they need to achieve positive outcomes for themselves.

 Main Message

-Sex education gives young people age-appropriate, medically accurate information and answers to their questions about sex and relationships, without being shamed or judged.
+Sex education gives young people age-appropriate, medically accurate, and culturally relevant information and answers to their questions about sex and relationships without being shamed or judged.
 It has been proven to positively impact young people’s lives.
 But too many young people don’t have access to sex education, or the programs in their school are shaming or inaccurate.
-Together, by advocating in our communities, we can ensure Sex Ed for All.
+By advocating in our communities, we can ensure Sex Ed for All.

 Talking Points

-Sex education in elementary school covers foundational building blocks around things like consent and boundary setting with friends, understanding our bodies, and the beautiful diversity in the ways people form and have families.
+Sex education in elementary school covers foundational building blocks around things like consent and boundary setting with friends, understanding our bodies and puberty, and acknowledging and respecting different kinds of families.

-Sex education in middle school addresses relevant issues such as puberty, healthy peer relationships and anti-bullying, and media literacy skills to support kids in developing a healthy body image.
+Sex education in middle school addresses relevant issues such as healthy peer relationships and anti-bullying, staying safe online, and media literacy skills to support kids in developing a healthy body image.

-Sex education in high school covers everything from birth control and safer sex, to sexual decision-making and communication skills, to understanding how society and culture shape our ideas about sex, gender, and race, and how we can work towards more equitable communities.
+Sex education in high school covers everything from birth control and safer sex to sexual decision-making and communication skills to understanding how society and culture shape our ideas about sex, gender, and race.

-Sex ed gives young people the knowledge and skills they need for a lifetime of good health and happiness, and it sets them up for success in a diverse society.
+Sex education works.
+It gives young people the knowledge and skills they need to grow up safe, healthy, and confident, and it sets them up for success in a diverse society.

-Research shows that sex education that is culturally responsive and inclusive helps young people develop the social and emotional skills they need to become caring and empathetic human beings.
-This type of sex education early and often leads to prevention of child sex abuse, development of healthy relationships, appreciation of sexual diversity, dating and intimate partner violence prevention, improved social/emotional learning, and increased media literacy.
+Research shows that sex education that is culturally responsive and inclusive helps young people develop the social and emotional skills they need to become kind and empathetic human beings.
+This type of sex education (early and often) leads to better body image, more empathy and respect for others, better communication skills, better management of feelings, better sense of self-control and safety, prevention of child sex abuse and dating and intimate partner violence, development of healthy relationships, better understanding of gender equity and appreciation of sexual diversity, and more protection against mis/disinformation, both online and from peers.

-Research also shows that sex education helps students become healthier and more successful adults.
+Research also shows that sex education helps students become healthier and more well-adjusted adults.
 It leads to lower STI rates, fewer unintended pregnancies, better self-esteem, healthier relationships, and many more benefits.

-From the American Medical Association to the American Academy of Pediatrics, experts agree that sex education that is comprehensive, inclusive, and medically accurate is critical for young people.
+From the American Medical Association to the American Academy of Pediatrics, experts agree that sex education that is comprehensive (covers a range of topics), inclusive, and medically accurate is critical for young people.

 Sex education teaches young people the importance of treating everyone with dignity and respect, including themselves.
-All of these lessons are important to help young people develop into healthy adults.
-Sex education that teaches diversity, equity, and inclusivity can also help build school connectedness, which in turn supports student achievement.
+These lessons are important to help young people develop into healthy adults.
+Sex education that teaches diversity, equity, and inclusivity can also help build school connectedness, which in turn supports student achievement

 The vast majority of Republicans and Democrats agree that sex education covering a wide range of topics is important to teach in middle and high school.

-Parents/caregivers want their kids to have honest information and feel safe, welcomed, and acknowledged at school.
-Inclusive lessons create a positive effect on all students and have been shown to reduce bullying, discrimination, and harassment.
+Parents/caregivers want their kids to have the facts and feel safe and supported at school.
+Sex education that includes LGBTQ+ identities has been shown to reduce bullying, discrimination, and harassment, meaning schools are safer for all youth.

-Sex education has never been universally accessible, but now it’s even more at risk due to funding of anti-sex education movements by powerful groups.
+Sex education has never been universally accessible, but now it’s even more at risk due to anti-sex education movements funded by powerful groups.

 Where you live shouldn’t determine the quality of the education you receive.
-But without a national sex education program or full funding at the federal level, the quality of programs varies across the country, if they exist at all.
-Young people deserve answers to their questions about sex and relationships, free of shame and stigma no matter who they are, where they live, or what their income is.
+However, without a national sex education program or full funding at the federal level, the quality of programs varies across the country, if they exist at all.
+Young people deserve the facts about sex and relationships, free of shame, stigma, and personal or political agendas, no matter who they are, where they live, or what their income is.

 Extreme groups are funding and organizing a vocal minority of individuals—wrongly portrayed as a grassroots effort—to stoke fear and outrage around sex education in communities across the country.
-They blatantly lie to cause panic so they can dictate what is and isn’t allowed in schools—including pushing for abstinence-only-until-marriage programs and banning students from safely using the bathroom that matches their gender identity.
+Groups like Moms for Liberty blatantly lie to cause panic so they can dictate what is and isn’t allowed in schools—including pushing for abstinence-only-until-marriage programs and banning students from safely using the bathroom that matches their gender identity.

-Parents and caregivers can ask their children what, if any, sex education they’ve gotten in school.
-They can find out if their children are happy with what they’re taught, if they feel included in it, and what they wish school would teach that they currently don’t.
+You can ask young people what, if any, sex education they’ve gotten in school.
+Find out what they’re being taught, if they feel included, and what they wish school would teach that they currently don’t.

-Parents, caregivers, and students can find out who is making decisions about sex education at their local school.
-It may be a health coordinator or individual teacher, or a district-wide School Health Advisory Committee (SHAC).
-You can contact the teacher, coordinator, or chair of the committee to learn about how decisions about sex education are made and what is currently being taught.
+You can find out who is making decisions about sex education at your local school.
+It may be a health coordinator, an individual teacher, or a district-wide School Health Advisory Committee (SHAC).
+You can contact the teacher, coordinator, or committee chair to learn about how decisions about sex education are made and what is currently being taught.

-You can find out from local decision-makers about how sex education is taught in your community.
+You can find out from your local school’s PTA and/or school board what sex education is taught in your community.
 This includes how often and when sex education is being taught, as well as what topics are being taught, what curriculum is being used, and who is teaching the program.

 Want more information on #SexEdForAll?
 These talking points were developed by the Sex Education Collaborative as part of Sex Ed For All Month.